richardjgowers/mm_portal/content/tutorials/data_validation/index.md

 it was passed a string, it rovides information on the variable that had an error, and what the expected type was.

+## Single field validation
-As schema become more complicated, simple assignment validation may no longer be sufficient.
+As schemas become more complicated, simple assignment validation may no longer be sufficient.
 In addition, you may wish to assign additional conditions to the values of variables outside of simply their type.
 Pydantic supports custom validators to cover these cases.